cezco/Sound-Record/README.md

 # SoundRecorder
-Record multiple sound an one web page using JavaScript
+Record multiple sound on one web page using JavaScript